 - At the end of Changes, the possibility at becoming more is hinted at rather strongly until Harry's apparent death.

-- And then in Cold Days Harry returns to Chicago alive and the two finally share a Big Damn Kiss during a heated battle.
-And while they still aren't together by the end of the book, as Murphy feels that the Winter Knight's mantle has changed Harry too much, she does acknowledge that they've been past the point of truly being Just Friends for a long time, and that some day they might both be ready for an actual relationship.
+- And then Cold Days: Harry returns to Chicago alive and the two finally share The Big Damn Kiss during a heated battle.
+And while they still aren't together by the end of the book, as Murphy feels that the Winter Knight's mantle has changed Harry too much, she does acknowledge that they've been past the point of truly being just friends for a long time, and that some day they might both be ready for an actual relationship.
 More than that, she makes it clear that whether or not they ever become lovers, she will always be at his side, no matter what.
 By this point, they seem to be less of "Just Friends" and more "Just Two People Who Love Each Other Platonically, and Hope To Become More Some Day, However Unlikely".

 - Another, more unfortunate subversion of this is in the teacher/student relationship between Harry and Molly.
-Harry wants them to be Just Friends, and thinks that they are for several years, until a number of people finally point out to him that she is obviously still carrying a huge torch for him.
+Harry met her when she was still a kid and cares about her a lot, but really wants to maintain a purely platonic relationship and seems to think that's the case.
+After several years, a number of people finally point out to him that she is obviously still carrying a huge torch for him.
 He isn't happy about it.

 - And Cold Days throws a huge wrench in this as well with Molly now the Winter Lady